 Elizabeth M. McCord Scholarship: Established by the McCord family in honor of Mrs. McCord and her service to the university's Health Center.
-Eligible candidates are full-time graduate students in the M.S.N.
-Family Nurse Practitioner program.
+First preference is given to full-time graduate students in the M.S.N. program.
 Second preference is to students with six or more graduate credits each semester.
 The basis for selection is the student's academic record; financial need is considered secondarily.
 For further information, contact the School of Nursing at 814-676-6591.